Modelling the Relationship between the Food System and Health, Development, and the Environment

 Under these conditions, the challenge is to find a sustainable method to feed the world’s increasing population, whilst considering the trade-offs and synergies between health, environmental sustainability and economic development.

-This project is led by Dr Pete Scarborough, at the British Heart Foundation Health Promotion Research Group, in the Department of Public Health, and is a collaboration with the Environmental Change Institute and the Department of International Development.
+This project is led by Dr Peter Scarborough, from the Nuffield Department of Population Health, and is a collaboration with the Environmental Change Institute and the Department of International Development.

 Sub-Project: Web-Based PRIME Model